 25 pictures of abandoned military installations and their stories

-From radar facilities to bunkers, gun emplacements to forts, militaries build infrastructure to further their missions.
-When they're usefulness expires, however, those installations sometimes remain for years, decades, or even centuries, standing as crumbling and dilapidated reminders of wars gone by.
+From radar facilities to bunkers and gun emplacements to forts, militaries build infrastructure to further their missions.
+When their usefulness expires, however, those installations sometimes remain for years, decades, or even centuries, standing as crumbling and dilapidated reminders of wars gone by.

 Militaries across the world leave abandoned installments in their wake, sometimes in the form of small, simple structures and sometimes in the form of vast, sprawling complexes that once housed soldiers and their families.